 After the war Andrievsky returned to Belgium.
 In February 1946 he came to the United Kingdom and joined the staff of the Central Ukrainian Relief Bureau in London.
 From that time until May 1949 he lived partly in London and partly in Belgium.
 He also undertook two speaking tours of Ukrainian communities in North America (November 1947 – April 1948, September 1948 – February 1949).
 On the second tour he represented the Ukrainian National Council (UNC) formed in Western Europe in 1948.

 From mid-1949 he lived mainly in Germany.
-In 1950-1955 and in the 1960s he was a member of the Executive Committee of the UNC.
+In 1950-1955 and in the 1960s he was a member of the Executive Body of the UNC.
 For a time he was head of the Association of Ukrainian Journalists in Germany.
 For a number of years he worked in the editorial office of the Novyi Shliakh (New Pathway) newspaper in Winnipeg, Canada.
 He is the author of Rosiiskyi koloniializm i sovietska imperiia (Russian Colonialism and the Soviet Empire; Paris, 1958) as well as numerous articles on Ukrainian nationalism and international politics.

 Martynets, V. Ukrainske pidpillia: Vid U.V.O do O.U.N.
 (Winnipeg, 1949), pp. 154, 159-162, 201-205, 210-211, 282-284

 Mirchuk, P., Narys istorii Orhanizatsii Ukrainskykh Natsionalistiv: Pershyi tom, 1920-1939 (Munich – London – New York, 1968), pp. 65, 76-80, 86-92, 481-483, 503-507, 514, 520, 527-529

 Yevhen Konovalets ta yoho doba (Munich, 1974), pp. 654-670, 694-695, 913-914